-7.3 Exporting to supported IDEs
+7.2 Using supported IDEs

-7.3.1 Overview
+7.2.1 Overview

-This chapter describes how to export a ModusToolboxTM application to various supported IDEs in addition to the provided Eclipse IDE.
-As described Getting started chapter, the Project Creator tool includes a Target IDE option that generates files for the selected IDE.
-Also, as noted in the ModusToolboxTM build system chapter, the make command includes various targets for the following IDEs:
+As described in the Getting started chapter, the Project Creator tool includes a Target IDE option that generates files for the selected IDE.
+Also, as noted in the ModusToolboxTM build system chapter, the make command includes various targets for the differerent supported IDEs.
+We have created user guides for each of them.